rcbops/CephAIO/README.md

 After using the teardown playbook, ensure that the ceph disk has been completely wiped.
 Ceph leaves some residual data that interferes with future deployments.
 The teardown playbook currently uses ` shred ` to perform the data wipe (this takes awhile), but I am pretty sure that removing the block device and adding a new one would accomplish the same end result.

+### Clean Up

+` ansible-playbook -i inventory cleanup.yml `

+If the containers and drives are created but the installation of ceph fails then ` cleanup.yml ` will stop and destory the containers then remove the 3 partitions from the external drive and then run the ' shred ` command.
+This ability to basically reset the host back to clean state with minimum effort if an error installing ceph happens.

 TO DO: